 Economics is a lively and evolving social science that studies the choices individuals, businesses, governments and entire societies make.
 Economics helps you to look more deeply into the world around you, allowing you to develop a broader appreciation of how and why it functions as it does.
-It can also give you new perspectives on some of the most pressing and challenging problems facing the world today; the causes and consequences of the 2008 financial crash; the operation of the financial markets; growing income inequality; unemployment and underemployment; the economic implications of Brexit; action to reduce carbon emissions; interest rates; the issues surrounding government borrowing and debt; migration and the impact of an ageing population - to name but a few.
+It can also give you new perspectives on some of the most pressing and challenging problems facing the world today; the cost of living crisis; the economic consequences of the pandemic; the operation of the financial markets; growing income inequality; unemployment and underemployment; the economic implications of Brexit; action to reduce carbon emissions; interest rates; the issues surrounding government borrowing and debt; migration and the impact of an ageing population - to name but a few.